Scattering for the mass-critical nonlinear Klein-Gordon equations in three and higher dimensions: Proof of the main theorem

-Here, $x(t)$ satisfies $\limsup\limits_{|t| \to \infty} \left|\frac{x(t)}{t} \right| = 0$. \end{theorem} By a virial type argument, we can exclude the almost periodic solution, thus concluding the proof of Theorem \ref{th1.4} in the following theorem.
-We refer to \cite{IMN,IMN2,KSV1} for a proof. \begin{theorem}[Nonexistence of the almost periodic solution] The almost periodic solution $u_c$ in Theorem \ref{th1.9} does not exist. \end{theorem}
+By a virial type argument, we can exclude the critical element, thus concluding the proof of Theorem \ref{th1.4} in the following theorem.
+We refer to \cite{IMN,KSV1} for a proof. \begin{theorem}[Nonexistence of the critical element] The critical element $u_c$ in Theorem \ref{th1.9} does not exist. \end{theorem} Before giving the proof of this theorem, we first collect some properties of the critical element.
+In the defocusing case and also invoking \eqref{eq2.34} in the focusing case, we have